 Signs & Symptoms of Nursing Home Abuse

-If you believe your family member or loved one is the victim of nursing home abuse or neglect, the experienced nursing home abuse attorneys at Bertram Law Group, PLLC.
+If you believe your family member or loved one is the victim of nursing home abuse or neglect, the experienced nursing home abuse attorneys at Bertram & Murphy.
 Located in Washington, D.C., our firm has assisted families in prosecuting nursing homes for abusing their residents.
 Nursing home abuse includes physical abuse, neglect, emotional abuse, intimidation, financial abuse, and sexual abuse.

 Research has shown that elders who have experienced some type of abuse have a higher risk of death when compared to elders who have not experienced abuse.
 Elders who have been abused also have higher rates of physiological distress as well as additional health problems such as high blood pressure, digestive problems, and increased bone and joint problems.